-If you are bringing a new feline friend into a home you already have a resident kitty, you need to know the warning signs when introducing cats.
+If you are bringing a new feline friend into a home where you already have a resident kitty, you need to know the warning signs when introducing cats.

 Cats are territorial animals, and most of them prefer flying solo, so without a proper introduction, fur can fly!

 To minimize the havoc wrought by feuding felines, a cat owner needs to be on the lookout for early red flags.

 While a successful introduction can take time, it’s essential to carefully read the body language in the initial meeting to avoid a catastrophe!

 Warning Signs To WATCH when introducing two cats

 73% of the time, aggressive cat warning signs between two cats start when they are introduced

 In fact, a study shows that hostile behavior in the first meeting is the biggest predictor of fighting.